Pedernales Province: Economy and population

 The main activity in the province is currently agriculture, producing coffee and beef cattle.
 Fishing is also an important activity, being one of the provinces with the highest catch of fish and lobsters.
 Limestone mining in Cabo Rojo is also important.

 The number of farms in the province amounts to a total of 1,128, which represents only 0.004% of the total number of farms in the country, though relatively arid Pedernales has some areas where the land can be very fertile, mainly based on irrigation canals.
-This has allowed the cultivation of products such as cotton, beans, peanuts, bananas, cassava, coffee, bananas, corn, tobacco, coconut, among others.
+This has allowed the cultivation of products such as cotton, beans, peanuts, bananas, cassava, coffee, corn, tobacco, coconut, among others.